 We have three veterinary nurses, all of whom are “locally grown”.
 Since we have the welfare of our patients in mind at all times, it is important to us that our nurses are qualified and keep up to date with the latest veterinary developments, we think it is important for them to be “Registered Veterinary Nurses”.
 Although many people work as “nurses” in veterinary practice not all of them have gained their qualifications, and as you can see from the link above not all qualified nurses take the step to become registered.
 As registered nurses they are bound by strict standards of professional ethics and are committed to undertaking continuing professional development.

 June Easom is the Head Nurse and has never worked anywhere else since she joined us as a young girl.
 Being the wife of a farmer she of course works very hard in that capacity too.

-Both of our Receptionists have been with us for years.
-They were both our clients before later becoming employees so have a good understanding of what clients find important!
+Most of our Receptionists have been with us for years, and having been clients before later becoming employees, they have a good understanding of what our clients find important!